Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/Language/readme.md

 ## Releases

-The current preview release of Conversational LU and TextAnalytics is 2022-03-01-preview.
+The current preview release of Conversational Language Understanding and Text Analytics is 2022-03-01-preview.

-The current stable release of QuestionAnswering is 2021-10-01.
+The current stable release of Question Answering is 2021-10-01.

 ```yaml
 tag: release_2022_03_01_preview